-• How the school will determine and identify which students are struggling including within the context of a Response to Intervention ("RTI") program.
-The applicant should clearly define the term "struggling student" as it would be applied in the school;

-- The strategies, programs, and resources (including personnel) the school will devote to assisting struggling students both within general education classrooms and in other settings, e.g., planning time, small group instruction, tutoring, targeted assistance, technology, staff and consultants, etc.; - Any research or evidence that supports the appropriateness of the proposed approach; and, - The process that the school will use to evaluate the efficacy of the program and ensure that the school is meeting the needs of these students.
+- How the school will determine and identify which students are struggling including within the context of a Response to Intervention ("RTI") program.
+The applicant should clearly define the term "struggling student" as it would be applied in the school; - How the school would ensure the effective implementation of a student identification process in a remote setting; - The strategies, programs, specific curricula, and resources (including personnel) the school will devote to assisting struggling students both within general education classrooms and in other settings (e.g., planning time, small group instruction, tutoring, targeted assistance, technology, staff and consultants, etc.); - How the school would ensure the effective implementation of these interventions in a remote setting; - Any research or evidence that supports the appropriateness of the proposed approach; and, - The process that the school will use to evaluate the efficacy of the program and ensure that the school is meeting the needs of these students.